-With a product portfolio of over 120 optical glasses, special materials (e.g. active laser glass, IR-Materials, sapphire), ultra-thin glass, high-precision optical components, wafers, and optical filter glasses, Advanced Optics develops customized solutions all over the world for applications in optics, lithography, astronomy, opto-electronics, life sciences, research, Machine Vision, and more.
+With a product portfolio of over 120 optical glasses, special materials (e.g. active laser glass, IR-Materials, sapphire), ultra-thin glass, high-precision optical components, wafers, and optical filter glasses, Advanced Optics develops customized solutions all over the world for applications in optics, lithography, astronomy, opto-electronics, life sciences, research, and more.

-Advanced Optics masters the entire value chain: from customer-specific glass development and its melting all the way to high-precision optical product finishing, processing and measurement.
+Advanced Optics masters the entire value chain: from customer-specific glass development and its production all the way to high-precision optical product finishing, processing and measurement.

-For more information on Advanced Optics, visit our website: www.schott.com/advanced\optics
+For more information on Advanced Optics, visit our website: www.schott.com/advanced_optics

-12.2 Product overview
+11.2 Product overview

-Optical Glass - More than 120 high-quality optical glasses For more than 130 years, SCHOTT has been offering a large portfolio of high-quality optical glasses to meet the needs of a broad variety of optical applications as well as industrial applications, ranging from consumer products to optical systems at the leading edge of research.
+Optical Glass - More than 120 high-quality optical glasses For more than 125 years, SCHOTT has been offering a large portfolio of high-quality optical glasses to meet the needs of a broad variety of optical applications as well as industrial applications, ranging from consumer products to optical systems at the leading edge of research.

-Our range of optical glasses includes environment-friendly N-glasses, glasses suitable for precision molding (low Tg-Glass) as well as classical glass types with lead oxide as an essential component for outstanding optical properties.
-In addition, we offer special versions of our glasses, e.g. high transmission glasses (HT- & HTultra-Glasses) or our high homogeneous glasses as well as the tightest tolerances available on market.
+Our range of optical glasses includes arsenic-free N-glasses, glasses suitable for precision molding (low Tg-Glass) as well as classical glass types with lead oxide as an essential component for outstanding optical properties.
+In addition, we offer special versions of our glasses, e.g. high transmission glasses (HT- & HTultra-Glasses) or our high homogeneous glasses.